 *Nationally-Certified Fitness Professionals must have a certification specific to working with cancer patients (e.g. ACSM’s Cancer Exercise Trainer certification or the Cancer Exercise Training Institute Course) AND documentation of 500 hours of direct contact working with cancer survivors in a fitness intervention setting AND documentation of partnership with a CLT who can evaluate survivors and to whom survivors can be referred if there is a change in symptoms.

-NOTE: Other licensed health professionals may take this course but the skills they acquire may be outside their scope of practice.
-It is the student’s responsibility to know the legal limits of their profession.
+NOTE: It is the student’s responsibility to know the legal limits (scope of practice) of their profession.

 You may register online or print the registration form and fax or email it to Klose Training.